-Meet the Attorney Q&A: John A. Kaniewski
+Meet the Team Q&A: John A. Kaniewski

 John Kaniewski is no stranger to hard work.
 He started working at his family’s tool and die shop during the summers of his teenage years.
 He then went on to work as an usher at a drive-in movie theater in the summer of 1975 before moving on to study at Loyola Marymount University, and the rest is history.

 Since then, John has accumulated more than a couple decades’ worth of experience handling a wide variety of litigation matters.
 With more than 40 successful trials under his belt and a membership with the American Board of Trial Advocates (one of the preeminent national organizations for experienced trial lawyers), John has proved time and time again that he is more than capable of competing with the top attorneys in the nation.

 Here are John’s answers to some of the questions posed to him about his life and career:

 What made you decide to go to law school/become a lawyer?